CliMA/EnsembleKalmanProcesses.jl/docs/src/installation_instructions.md

 ### Cloning the repository

-If you are interested in having your hands dirty and modifying the code then, you can also clone the repository and then instantiate, e.g.,
+If you are interested in getting your hands dirty and modifying the code then, you can also clone the repository and then instantiate, e.g.,

 ```